maniutin/the-shoppies/README.md

 # The Shoppies

 This project was created for Shopify UX Developer Intern & Web Developer Intern Challenge - Fall 2021.
+Search for any movie title via OMDB API and select movies you would like to nominate for The Shoppie award (up to 5).
+Install the dependencies using `npm install` and run the project with `npm start`.

 ## Dependencies